CISecurity/CSAT-Docs/docs/source/CSAT Pro Deployment.md

 <a name=""></a>
 ## Installing CIS CSAT Pro##
-<b>This section will do a step-by-step guide on how to deploy CIS CSAT Pro, as well as the Neo4j database.</b>
+**This section will do a step-by-step guide on how to deploy CIS CSAT Pro, as well as the Neo4j database.**

  - Locate latest version of CIS CSAT Pro in the Downloads section of [CIS WorkBench](https://workbench.cisecurity.org/).